rolandyuwy/tp/docs/UserGuide.md

 **CLI** | Command Line Interface.
 It is a form of user and computer interaction where the user inputs commands in the form of text.
 Users will utilise a CLI to input commands into SimplyKitchen.
 **Terminal** | A CLI system for Mac OS which allows users to control their Operating System by entering commands.
 **Command Prompt** | A CLI system for Windows which allows users to control their Operating System by entering commands.
+**Case insensitive** | Treating or interpreting uppercase and lowercase letters as being the same.
 **Description** | The description of a food item.
 **Duplicate Food Item** | A food item is considered a duplicate if its description, expiry date and tags are all the same as another food item in the food inventory.
 **Expiring Food Item** | A food item is "expiring" if its expiry date is from today, to 7 days after today.
 For instance, if today is 7-11-2020, food items that expire from 7-11-2020 to 14-11-2020 are deemed as "expiring".